Plexus Law’s legal apprenticeship programme wins accolade

 Damar Training’s 2018 “Employer of the Year” is Plexus Law.
 The firm was chosen by a panel of judges and the award announced and presented during this year’s National Apprenticeship Week (March 5-9).
 Damar has worked with well over 400 employers over the past year and so winning the award is a huge achievement.

 Plexus was one of the first law firms to embrace legal apprenticeships.
 Their first cohort of 7 apprentices began at the Leeds office in 2012 and since then the programme has grown significantly.
 It now amounts to almost 80 apprentices across 6 offices nationally.
-Apprentices work in a range of support and legal roles across the firm including administration, paralegal, accountancy, customer service, IT and team leading.
+Apprenticeships ongoing with Damar include Business Administration, Paralegal, Finance, Customer Service and a Team Leader Apprenticeship.
 Some of the first apprentices with Damar have now progressed to the solicitor apprenticeship which is delivered by the University of Law.

 What is it about this programme that makes it special?The size and scope of the programme are certainly impressive but big does not necessarily mean best.
 Success in apprenticeships is really about impact – the difference that this significant investment has made to the apprentices and their employer.